-Palmer premieres on Apple TV + 29th January 2021
+Palmer premieres on Apple TV + on 29th January 2021

-Once upon a time, the weekly cinema listings at any multiplex were full of diversity.
-The blockbusters and big-ticket films of the week, cushioned on either side by small but perfectly formed dramas; most of which centred on small-town life, social issues and family.
-Each one designed to challenge, while at the same time leaving the audience in good spirits as they walked from the darkness.
-Many of these films became classics in their own right, from Radio Flyer to A River Runs Through It.
-But over time the space offered in cinema schedules disappeared; our obsession with blockbusters leading to multiple showings of the same film.
-The small social drama slowly and unfairly relegated to the shadows.
+Once upon a time, the weekly cinema listings were full of diversity at any multiplex, the big-ticket films cushioned on either side by small but perfectly formed dramas centred on small-town life, social issues and family.
+Many of these films became classics in their own right, from Radio Flyer to A River Runs Through It, but the space offered to these films in cinema schedules has disappeared over time as theatres embraced the blockbuster at the expense of everything else.

-However, in recent years streaming platforms have picked up where cinema left off; giving voice to the perfectly packaged dramas that once reigned supreme in cinema matinee slots.
-Palmer is one of those movies, its beautifully written screenplay by Cheryl Guerriero challenging the audience while also retaining optimism.
-At the film’s heart, a rich exploration of masculinity in smalltown America.
-One that isn’t afraid to strip back the homophobia, fear and ignorance that prevails in many communities entrenched in outdated gender roles and stereotypes.
+In recent years streaming platforms have picked up where cinema left off by giving a voice to the perfectly packaged dramas that once reigned supreme in matinee slots.
+Palmer is one of those movies; its rich exploration of toxic masculinity in small-town America full of dramatic clout, heart and hope.